hjplumtree/google-homepage/README.md

-This is my first proejct by learning from The Odin Project.
+This is the firs project of The Odin Porject

 I'm going to write down once finished this one about skills